2022 MotoGP World Championship

-Marco Bezzecchi (pictured in 2023) became 'Rookie of the Year' in this season.
+Marco Bezzecchi (pictured in 2023), the 2022 MotoGP Rookie of the Year.

-The 2022 FIM MotoGP World Championship was the premier class of the 74th F.I.M.
-Road Racing World Championship season.
+The 2022 FIM MotoGP World Championship was the premier class of the 74th Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season, the highest level of competition in motorcycle road racing.
 Fabio Quartararo came into the season as the defending World Champion.
 Ducati secured the constructors' championship, with the factory Ducati Lenovo Team securing the teams' championship and factory rider Francesco Bagnaia achieving the riders' championship.
 In total, seven different riders and five manufacturers won Grands Prix during the season.
 As the only manufacturer without a victory, the season saw Honda finish in last place of the manufacturers' standings for the first time in the modern MotoGP era.